jorvis/qtask/README.md

 ## Usage

 I tried to make the usage follow natural language as much as possible rather than use a lot of command-line switches.
+Obviously, these examples assume you link 'qtask' somewhere in your PATH.

 First, initialize Qtask: